Key legislation driving responsible business

 - Fines for companies in cases of violations.
 These could be up to €800,000, or up to 2% of a company’s annual global turnover.

-Status: Passed in June 2021; becomes effective from January 2023.
+Status: Effective from January 2023.

 Legislation: Business Responsibility and Sustainability Reporting